Charholi Budruk

 Charholi Budruk is a suburban community on the outskirts of the city of Pune, India.
 It lies on the southern bank of the Indrayani River.
 Since 1977, it has been part of the Pimpri-Chinchwad Municipal Corporation.

 In 2024, the foundation was laid for a new IT park spanning 3000000 sqft.
 In 2025, the Charholi Budruk Post Office was upgraded from rural pin code 412105 to an urban pin code 411981 due to steady growth in the area.

 During the late Maratha period, one of the ruling officers of the village was Tapkir, whose wada ruins can still be found.
-The community has two Siva temples and a temple of Kālabhairava.
+The community has two Shiv temples and a temple of Kālabhairav.